3dgehog/video-file-organizer/README.md

 - [x] Send single file name through http to process
   - [] Add warning when file was not found or unsuccessful
+  - [] Add custom path in request
+- [] Pass environment variables
-- [] merge video-file-renamer into this project to be able to detect what kind of video file it is (replace rulebook)
+- [] merge video-file-renamer into this project to be able to detect what kind of video file it is (replace rulebook) [manual mode]
+- [] Stop retrying the same file over and over after failed
 - [] Sort movies as well
-- [] Stop retrying the same file over and over after failed